Introduction

 Steven Laine 22:09

-I think we all have done so I think I still have a fracture on one of my toes from doing so.
-I had to do a lot of stock taking in my son today and my wine career.
-Okay, of course.
-So, and those stop tasty foods happen overnight from midnight until six in the morning, and you’re counting 1000s of balls of wine.
+I think we all have done so.
+I think I still have a fracture on one of my toes from doing so.
+I had to do a lot of stock taking in my sommelier and my wine career of course.
+So, and those stocking would happen overnight from midnight until six in the morning, and you’re counting thousands of bottles of wine.
 And of course after a while you get a little tired.
-So yeah, there was a memorable moment where I dropped the ball on my toe.
+So yeah, there was a memorable moment where I dropped a bottle on my toe.

 Natalie MacLean 22:30